-PsyCorona is an ad hoc, multinational collaborative study of the psychological factors that predict people’s responses to the coronavirus and the population health measures taken against it.
-The ultimate goal is to provide actionable knowledge on how to enhance policies for optimizing pandemic response.
-To achieve this goal, PsyCorona was designed with three distinct phases: (1) the cross-sectional survey, (2) longitudinal follow-up surveys, and (3) an integrative data science.
+PsyCorona is an ad hoc, multinational collaborative study in response to the COVID-19 pandemic.
+Broadly speaking, we study the psychological factors that predict how people respond to the coronavirus and to the associated public health measures.
+The ultimate goal is to provide actionable knowledge that can serve to enhance pandemic response.
+To achieve this goal, PsyCorona was designed with three distinct phases: (1) a cross-sectional survey, (2) follow-up surveys, and (3) integrative data science.

-The PsyCorona survey was developed in English and translated to 30 languages.
-There were 62142 respondents, worldwide, who completed the survey.
-The survey was distributed online through a combination of convenience sampling, snowball sampling and paid procedures.
+The PsyCorona survey is available in 30 languages.
+The survey was distributed online, through a combination of convenience sampling, snowball sampling and paid procedures.
 Paid online panels were used to supplement the self-selected responses in an effort to achieve national representativeness in key countries.
-The main survey was cross-sectional, but at the end of the survey participants were invited to participate in a subsequent longitudinal survey.
+The survey consists of a baseline survey (starting March 2020), followed by weekly recontacts throughout April and May 2020.
+In June 2020, we switched from weekly recontacts to monthly recontacts.
+At the most recent count, more than 60.000 people world-wide have taken part.

 If you have any questions, comments or if you would like to receive further information, please feel free to reach out to us.